School leaders cultivate environments and high-performing learning communities that promote equity and excellence for all students and staff.

 SLOs are specific, measurable academic goals for a particular group of students anchored in available student data.
 School leader SLOs enable a stronger connection between individual and collective improvement practices of school leaders and teachers as they work together to develop goals and strategies that bring school improvement to scale.

 For more information and resources on the school leader SLO, visit the district’s Blackboard site and click the the appropriate School Leader SLO icon.

 Student growth: School performance measure (15%)

 For most school leaders, the end-of-year rating is determined by a composite score made up of individual scores from each component.
 Each individual raw score is converted to a 100-point scale, weighted, and combined to yield a single overall composite rating.
-This overall annual evaluation rating is based on where a principal’s composite score falls within the annual evaluation score ranges.
+This overall annual evaluation rating is based on where a school leader's composite score falls within the annual evaluation score ranges.
 This overview shows an example of an annual evaluation rating calculation; this overview clarifies how evaluation components are re-weighted when data is not available.